 So of course, the best place to eat pintxos is the Spanish coastal town of San Sebastian.

 Go to the old district and enjoy the atmosphere of the basque cafés, going from one to another.
 Try one or two pintxos with a local txakoli (slightly sparkling white wine) in each place.
 Finish your evening walking along the ocean.
 Perfect evening, right?

 Maybe you will also witness a pintxos competition.
 Yes, we have also some pintxos’ champions, both in the French and Spanish part!

 There are so many kinds of pintxos recipes that I can’t give you only one recipe.
-In the book below you will find a selection of pintxos recipes.
+In the book below you will find a selection of Basque pintxos recipes.